ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/arrays-lists-collections/index.md

 ## Requires `IEnumerable<T>` Injection

-The key thing to note about Rezolver's implementation of these is that they all, in some way, rely upon the injection of `IEnumerable<T>` mentioned at the start of this topic.
+The key thing to note about Rezolver's implementation of these is that they all, in some way, rely upon the injection of `IEnumerable<T>` mentioned at the start of this topic and, in some cases, rely on each other.

 ***